2023 Dayton Flyers baseball team

-The 2023 Dayton Flyers baseball team represents the University of Dayton during the 2023 NCAA Division I baseball season.
-The Flyers play their home games at Woerner Field as a member of the Atlantic 10 Conference.
-The Flyers are led by head coach Jayson King, in his 6th season at Dayton.
+The 2023 Dayton Flyers baseball team represented the University of Dayton during the 2023 NCAA Division I baseball season.
+The Flyers played their home games at Woerner Field as a member of the Atlantic 10 Conference.
+The Flyers were led by head coach Jayson King, in his 6th season at Dayton.

+Dayton finished the season with a 26–34 record.

 Background

 The 2022 season saw Dayton post a 23–27 (10–14 Atlantic 10) record.
 The Flyers failed to earn a berth in both the Atlantic 10 and NCAA baseball tournaments.

 Preseason

 Preseason Atlantic 10 awards and honors

 Infielder Cam Redding was named to the All-Atlantic 10 Preseason team.

 Coaches poll

 The Atlantic 10 baseball coaches' poll was released on February 7, 2023.
 Dayton was picked to finish fifth the Atlantic 10.